Share via

 The Maximum Quantity policy is a way to maintain inventory using a reorder point.

 Everything regarding the Fixed Reorder Qty. policy also applies to this policy.
 The only difference is the quantity of the suggested supply.
-When using the maximum quantity policy, the reorder quantity will be defined dynamically based on the projected inventory level.
+When you use the maximum quantity policy, the reorder quantity is defined dynamically based on the projected inventory level.
 Therefore, it usually differs from order to order.

 Calculate per time bucket